 - BSA Med form A was required to volunteer, blank copies were available

 - No signup to volunteer available, walk-in only

 - One 20'x60' tent was rented, company took care of its setup and cleanup

-- Goal was for 75 volunteers total, with 20 on duty all the time
+- Goal was for 75 volunteers total, with at least 20 on duty at all times